Shagshag/prestashop-documentation/WebserviceSpecificManagementSearchCore.md

 * Visibility: **public**
 * This method is defined by [WebserviceSpecificManagementInterface](WebserviceSpecificManagementInterface)
-* This method is defined in [classes/webservice/WebserviceSpecificManagementSearch.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceSpecificManagementSearch.php#34)
+* This method is defined in [classes/webservice/WebserviceSpecificManagementSearch.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceSpecificManagementSearch.php#L34)

-### getContent
+### <a name="method-getContent"></a>getContent

     array WebserviceSpecificManagementInterface::getContent()